Sivnerof/Not-Pr0n/README.md

 The name of the band on the CD case is [Big Bad Voodoo Daddy](https://en.wikipedia.org/wiki/Big_Bad_Voodoo_Daddy "Band Wikipedia")

-The image site map can be found over the power button on the remote control.
+The image area map can be found over the power button on the remote control.

-Again this site map on click produces another login form, the credentials of which can be found by performing a simple google search of those lyrics and using the song name (**simple songs**) on the form.
+Again this area map on click produces another login form, the credentials of which can be found by performing a simple google search of those lyrics and using the song name ([simple songs](https://www.youtube.com/watch?v=SCgdCj2myRU "Song On YouTube")) on the form.

 * Username: simple
 * Password: songs